JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

    Xcode to perform some necessary initial tasks.
 2. In Android Studio, select **iosApp** in the list of run configurations and click **Run**.

-   If you don't have an available iOS configuration in the list, add a [new iOS simulated device](#run-on-a-new-ios-simulated-device).
+   If you don't have an available iOS configuration in the list, add a [new run configuration](#run-on-a-new-ios-simulated-device).

    ![Run multiplatform app on iOS](run-ios.png){width=450}